codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/add-config-maps-to-your-namespaces.md

 ---
 Many applications require configuration with files, environment variables, and command line arguments.
 It makes applications portable and easily manageable.
 While this makes for easy configuration, it can become very hard to support tons of config files for different environments and hundreds of microservices.

 Kubernetes provides an elegant and very convenient way for application configuration, using *configuration maps*.
-You can find more details about config maps at [https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/){:target="_blank"}.
+You can find more details about config maps at [Kubernetes - Configure a Pod to Use a ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/){:target="_blank"}.

 You can manage all your cluster configuration using Codefresh.

 ## View existing config maps

-1. In the Codefresh UI, from the Ops section in the sidebar, select [**Kubernetes Services**](https://g.codefresh.io/kubernetes/services/){:target="\_blank"}.
+1. In the Codefresh UI, from Ops in the sidebar, select [**Kubernetes Services**](https://g.codefresh.io/kubernetes/services/){:target="\_blank"}.
 1. Switch to list view.

 {% include